mrshappy0/dog-node-api/README.md

 * \c to connect to a particular database
 * !!! to exit
 * select * from dog;
   * Nothing in table, don’t forget the semicolon

-SEEDS
+## SEEDS ##

-knex seed:make dogs
+* knex seed:make dogs
-Will be in seeds directory as dogs.js
-Go to dogs.js file in seeds directory
+* Go to dogs.js file in seeds directory
-Replace table-name with dog
+  * Replace table-name with dog
-Change column name to ‘name’
+  * Change column name to ‘name’
-Add other key value pairs based on table columns previously created
+  * Add other key value pairs based on table columns previously created

-knex seed:run
+* knex seed:run
-psql dog_db
+* psql dog_db
-select * from dog
+  * select * from dog
-Should see seeded data
+  * Should see seeded data
-exit
+  * exit
-npm start
+* npm start
-should still see ‘hello world’
+* should still see ‘hello world’

-ROUTES
+## ROUTES ##

-Create a get route
+* Create a get route

-Create post route
+* Create post route

-Create delete route
+* Create delete route

-Create update route
+* Create update route